mkhoadev/grailed-gaming-open-pack/README.md

-# 🎮 Grailed Clone - White-Label Gaming Script
+# 🎮 Game open pack - White-Label Gaming Script

 A complete clone of the Grailed platform.
 Focused on pack opening experience and direct battles between users.
 Pre-integrated with Web3 payments on Polygon network.